-Every brand should create buyer personas.
+Every retailer should create buyer personas.
 These are fictional representations of your ideal customers.
 Personas help with every aspect of branding by helping with branding by guiding the creation of the visual aspects of your brand, messaging, and voice.

 When creating buyer personas, analyze your contact database and conduct interviews with customers, potential customers, and third parties.
 Conduct 3-5 interviews for each persona you want to create.
-Use a sampling of people that would represent both your ideal buyer as well as non-ideal in order to paint a precise picture of who you want to target.
+Use a sampling of people that would represent both your ideal customer as well as non-ideal in order to paint a precise picture of who you want to target.

 5. Your logo hasn't been updated.
 Ever.

-As your telecommunications business evolves, so should your logo.
+As your business evolves, so should your logo.
 Design trends change with time and not changing along with them dates your brand.
 Find out when your logo was last updated and compare it to current design trends or best practices.

 Updating your logo does not have to be drastic.
 In fact, if you study how iconic brands have evolved their logos over time, most changes are subtle.
 In the image below, you can see how Shell has gradually, subtly evolved their logo.